Investors still in the dark as cyber threat grows

 In its latest report BlackRock said it had spoken to a large insurer and "shared perspectives" gained from speaking to cyber experts and other companies.

-As for the types of business meriting closer examination, Jessica Ground, global head of stewardship at Schroders (SDR.L), said that less-obvious targets such as travel agents need to do more.
+As for the types of business meriting closer examination, Jessica Ground, global head of stewardship at Schroders, said that less-obvious targets such as travel agents need to do more.
 Another chief named online gaming as a sector laggard.

 On the other side of the fence, the companies themselves are far from united in their approach.

-"There is significant divergence across companies as to how prepared they are," said Antony Marsden at Henderson Global Investors (HGGH.L).
+"There is significant divergence across companies as to how prepared they are," said Antony Marsden at Henderson Global Investors.

 Though attitude to cyber risk is inherently difficult to quantify, analysis of the most recent annual reports of the 10 biggest companies in Europe and the United States showed variable communication on the issue.

-Only three of the Europeans -- Novo Nordisk (NOVOb.CO), HSBC (HSBA.L) and Royal Dutch Shell (RDSa.L) -- had a separate section on cyber risk or information security.
+Only three of the Europeans -- Novo Nordisk, HSBC and Royal Dutch Shell -- had a separate section on cyber risk or information security.
 Across all 10 reports there were a mere 14 mentions of keywords "cyber", "information security", "hack" or "hacking".

-That compares with five of the U.S. companies -- Apple (AAPL.O), Wells Fargo (WFC.N), Facebook (FB.O), General Electric (GE.N) and JPMorgan (JPM.N) -- and 63 keyword references, partly influenced by more banks featuring in the list.
+That compares with five of the U.S. companies -- Apple, Wells Fargo, Facebook, General Electric and JPMorgan -- and 63 keyword references, partly influenced by more banks featuring in the list.

 WHEN, NOT IF